On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: The mathematical landscape

-In \cite{ReintjesTemple_ell5} we extend our results on Uhlenbeck compactness and optimal regularity to connections on vector bundles, including the Riemannian setting in \cite{Uhlenbeck} and Yang-Mills gauge theories over Lorentzian manifolds, for compact and non-compact Lie groups.
-This is based on introducing the {\it RT-equations associated to vector bundles}, and further illustrates the generality of the mathematical principle developed in this paper.
-In the following subsections we give more background to place our results within a mathematical landscape, especially the theory of GR shock waves; the reader interested in focusing in the mathematical development may skip these subsections and continue with Section \ref{Sec_MainResults}, where we state our main results, and Section \ref{Sec_reducedRT}, where we describe the main ideas of the method of proof.
+In the following subsections we place our results within a mathematical landscape, including the theory of GR shock waves.
+The reader interested in focusing in the mathematical development may skip these subsections and continue with Section \ref{Sec_MainResults}, where we state our main results, and Section \ref{Sec_reducedRT}, where we describe the main ideas of the method of proof.